lcosmin/buildout.recipe.uwsgi/README.rst

 Changelog
 =========

+0.0.20

+* Fixed download cache issue; if download-cache is present in the [buildout] section, it will be used for caching the source archive of uwsgi after download

 0.0.19

 * Setting the PYTHON_BIN env variable to the current python interpreter (for building uwsgi with the right interpreter)